ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 * **Prelicensed and Metered model**

-    * Traditional LSF solution requires a license server with entitlements managed manually.
+    * Traditional LSF solution required a IBM Customber Number which are entitled to deploy LSF on IBM Cloud.

     * In PAYGo, the licensing is integrated into the image and billed automatically through IBM Cloud metering.